Greeting card: History

 Technical developments like color lithography in 1930 propelled the manufactured greeting card industry forward.
 Humorous greeting cards, known as studio cards, became popular in the late 1940s and 1950s.
+A 1958 article about the U.S. greeting card business cites the trade’s reference to its contemporary, postwar offerings as “Modern Cards,” as opposed to “Traditional Cards,” noting that the preceding decade’s U.S. sales had grown from three to four-and-a-half billion cards yearly: “The Modern Card has not won over old customers, so much as it has brought into card shops millions of Americans who had never bought a greeting card before.”

 In the 1970s, Recycled Paper Greetings, a small company needing to establish a competing identity against the large companies like Hallmark Cards, began publishing humorous, whimsical card designs with the artist's name credited on the back.
 This was away from what was known as the standard look (sometimes called the Hallmark look.)

 During the 1980s, reduced costs of small batch printing and die cutting together with a growing taste for handmade cards made it economically possible for smaller niche companies to set up in competition with the large established brands.
 Innovative companies such as Nobleworks and Meri Meri grew from their foundation in the 1980s to becoming significant influencers in the industry.
 A thriving market was established for what were now called "alternative" greeting cards.
 The name stuck even though these "alternative" cards grew to embrace a vast range of styles and ultimately changed the look of the industry.

 The largest recorded number of greeting cards sent to a single person went to Craig Shergold, a beneficiary/victim of chain letters and later chain emails.

 Economic effects

-In the United Kingdom, it is estimated that one billion pounds are spent on greeting cards every year, with the average person sending 55 cards per year.
-In the United States, approximately 6.5 billion greeting cards are bought each year, at a total cost of more than US $7 billion.
+In the United Kingdom, an estimated one billion pounds are spent on greeting cards every year, with the average person sending 55 cards annually.
+In the United States, approximately 6.5 billion greeting cards are bought each year, at a total cost of more than US$7 billion.

-In the United States, a counter card typically sells for US $2 to $4.
-Boxed cards, which are popular for Christmas cards or other times when many cards are sent, tend to cost less.
+A counter card in the U.S. typically sells for $2 to $4.
+Boxed cards, which are a popular option for Christmas cards or other times when multiple cards are sent, tend to cost less.

 Greeting Card Association

-The Greeting Card Association is a US trade organization representing the interests of greeting card and stationery manufacturers.
+The Greeting Card Association is a U.S. trade organization representing the interests of greeting card and stationery manufacturers.
 John Beeder, former president of the Greeting Card Association, says greeting cards are effective tools to communicate important feelings to people you care about: "Anyone feels great when they receive an unexpected card in the mail.
 For me, there’s nothing like a greeting card to send a special message.
 I’m proud to be a part of an industry that not only keeps people connected, but uses both imagery and the power of words to help us express our emotions.”